ISISComputingGroup/ibex_developers_manual/Retrospective-notes-2020.24.06.md

 ## Regular snapshots of the burndown graph are useful

-Yes this is really helpful to see!
+Yes, this is really helpful to see!
 We don't want to end up chasing metrics though.

+## New style of release notes was very helpful during demos and drop-in sessions

+Highlights and breaking changes sections are good!
+Make sure that the person doing the ticket writes it in a nice and verbose way.
+We should add writing the highlights and breaking changes into our processes.

+## Timings of the review meeting

+Can we do a time per ticket in the review?
+Another suggestion is to put estimated times on the slide.

+What we chose was to order the review slides by the longest time first.
+When someone puts their slide in they should insert in between one that they believe to be longer and one that they believe to be shorter.